brett-macisaac/sudoku-solver/README.md

 # Instructions

 1. Either (a) clone or (b) download and extract the repository to the root folder of an empty Java project.
-2. Select/create a file that contains the sudoku you wish to solve (see the example .txt files for the required format).
-You must copy the name of this file (incl. extension) and use it as the argument of the SudokuFrame object's a_file_sudoku parameter (in MainSudokuSolver.java).
+2. Select/create a file that contains the sudoku you wish to solve (see the example .txt files (located in the sudokus/ directory) for the required format).
+You must copy the name of this file (incl. extension) and use it as the argument of the SudokuFrame object's a_file_sudoku parameter (in MainSudokuSolver.java); however, note that it's advisable to use the relative path.
 3. Compile and run.